pyammine/cf-example-unit-test/README.md

 # Unit tests example

-This is a single Git repository that holds two microservices (Pythong and GO) that demonstrate different ways of running unit tests with Codefresh.
+This is a single Git repository that holds two microservices (Python and GO) that demonstrates different ways of running unit tests with Codefresh.

-## Packing the Go app
+## Packaging the Go app

 To compile and package using Docker